MetisProtocol/metis-verifier-node/README.md

 ## Check the services status

-If you get the following logs, all services are running successfully
+If you get the following logs, all services are running successfully. check out [this issue](https://github.com/ericlee42/metis-verifier-node-setup/issues/3) for details

 ```console
 $ curl 'http://localhost:8080/verifier/get/true/1088'